 See Also: In what order should I watch Devilman series?

 Erased or Boku Dake ga Inai Machi was released three years ago (2016), and that was a period when I got into following seasonal anime.
 I’d check every new one first three episodes and decide which ones to continue.
 Therefore, I found myself discovering this great Seinen anime.
 Also known as Erased in the English version.
 The story involves time travel, which was well made, in my opinion, in this anime.
 It was not forced, over-used, or over-complicated.
 Instead, it served as a unique element for the main story.

 If you’re looking for a great binge-watch-worthy anime on Netflix, then you are going to love Boku Dake ga Inai Machi.

 Genres: Comedy, Action, Super Power, Sci-Fi, Parody, Seinen

-If you have not seen One Punch Man yet, then you are missing out on an entertaining show.
-The story follows Saitama, probably the strongest character in One Punch Man universe.
+If you have not seen One Punch Man yet, you surely are missing out on an entertaining show.
+The story follows Saitama, probably the strongest character in the One Punch Man universe.
 He started being a hero for fun but then became too strong, and it takes him only one punch to destroy his opponents.
 Therefore Saitama is quite depressed when it comes to his work, as he struggles to find his lost passion.